GiacomoMariani/UnityBestPractices/UnityBestPractices.md

 * *Scriptable Object(SO)* Use **SO** [wisely](https://www.youtube.com/watch?v=raQ3iHhE_Kk) (also [here](https://stackoverflow.com/questions/56054864/what-is-the-best-practice-to-load-scriptableobjects-to-single-prefab-multiple-pr/56063333#56063333)), for shared values, systems and as event listeners.
 * *Strings*: use only **const strings**.
 Group them inside files used only for these constants.
 * *Command-query separation (CQS)*: Implement either **Command** (change/noreturn) or **Query** (nochange/return)
-* Cache Components on Awake.
-Do not use GetComponent() anywhere else
 * *Logging*: contain all logs inside [JLog](https://github.com/GiacomoMariani/JReact/blob/master/JLog.cs) and avoid Debug.Logs and Print
 * Use weak parameter types and strong return types. `HighLevelClass Method (iLowLevelInterface interface);`
 * *GC Optimization*: Avoid large objects, make small objects either permanent ([pooling](https://learn.unity.com/tutorial/object-pooling)) or disposed almost instantly